"Impossible happened..." log in tigase.log

 Since this is info message, not sure if it would impact to any messaging feature, can you advise?

-Added by Artur Hefczyc over 1 year ago
+Added by Artur Hefczyc almost 2 years ago

 I think the most important is actually more details about the installation, as it might be difficult or impossible to know what caused this issue.
 Trung, could you please provide us with the following information: